seanehalpin/figma-cover/README.md

+## Cover

-A Figma plugin to jump start making new pages & frames in HSDS
+A Figma plugin to create cover images

 ### Setup